smcclab/smc-course/_resources/02-tools.md

   or [BeyerDynamic DT770
   pro](https://www.storedj.com.au/search?ProductSearch=BEY-DT770PRO8).

-- **An audio interface.** If you only need two outputs, you might be fine with the headphone output on your laptop.
-External audio interfaces connect to your computer over USB and give you more audio inputs and outputs with higher quality and nicer connections.
+- An **audio interface** for your laptop.
+If you only need two outputs, you might be fine with the headphone output on your laptop.
+External audio interfaces connect to your computer over USB and give you more audio inputs and outputs with higher quality sound and more (physical) connector options.
   They sometimes have better audio drivers and provide a smoother audio experience (particularly in Windows).
 There are lots of great audio interfaces with 2 microphone inputs and 2 line outputs for about $200 (e.g., [PreSonus AudioBox USB96](https://www.storedj.com.au/presonus-audiobox-usb96-audio-and-midi-interface-w-studio-one-artist-and-studio-magic-black)).
   You can get more expensive interfaces if you want that have more [inputs and outputs](https://www.storedj.com.au/presonus-studio-1824c-18x20-192khz-usb-c-audio-interface-w-studio-one-artist-daw) if you want, but these are more useful if you're setting up a small studio, not for laptop ensemble :-)

-- **MIDI Controllers.** It's often more fun to control music with your hands, not with a keyboard and mouse (unless you're a live coder)!
+- A **hardware MIDI Controller**.
+It's often more fun to control music with your hands rather than with a keyboard and mouse (unless you're a live coder)!
   We like the [Korg NanoKontrol](https://www.storedj.com.au/search?ProductSearch=KOR-NANOKONT2BK) which gives you some knobs and sliders for about $100 and works nicely with Pd or Extempore.
 The [Akai